danielytbr-mc/mcskins/README.md

 # mcskins
-Minecraft Skin CDN (suggest more skins to add)
+---
+a Minecraft skins CDN for public use! you can suggest new skins through the `issues` tab